-Animals (usually mice or rats) with conditions similar to those affecting humans, which can be used to study disease processes and test potential therapies.
-The animals have a similar gene mutation as the one present in the human condition.
-The mutation is either naturally occurring in the animals or they induced in the laboratory to have the mutation.
+Animals with conditions similar to those affecting humans, which can be used to study disease processes and test potential therapies.
+Animal models with a genetic condition have a similar mutation to the one present in humans with the condition.
+The mutation has either occurred naturally in the animals or has been induced in the laboratory.

 Proteins made by the body to protect itself from “foreign” substances such as bacteria or viruses